 Ever since I was a little girl I wanted to be a writer.
-I just never imagined I would write about rape.
-Instead, I imagined traveling the world to research “The 25 Most Adventurous Vacations,” or maybe I’d create a brightly colored board book about baby hippos who wear polkadot tutus.
-I thought writing would be full of excitement, fun and whimsy!
+I just never imagined I would write about sexual assault!
+Instead, I imagined traveling the world to research ?The 25 Most Adventurous Vacations.?
+Maybe I’d create a brightly colored board book about baby hippos who wear polkadot tutus.
+I thought the world of writing would be full of excitement, fun and whimsy!

-Yes, I have developed a sensitive Shame thermometer!
-But I want to be more than a thermometer, measuring the temperature that our culture sets for women.
-I want to become a thermostat.
+Yes, I talked about Shame because I’ve developed a sensitive Shame thermometer!
+When it’s hanging in the air, I want to register it.
+But I want to be more than a Shame thermometer, measuring what our culture does to women.
+I want to become a Shame thermostat.
 I want to lower the temperature of Shame.

 Fortunately, there are a number of organizations working to make a difference in Africa.
 Most often they help villagers sew reusable menstrual products.
 They often involve the whole community, including the men, which greatly reduces the shame and stigma of menstruation.
 This is important work.